Code-Nycticebus/cebus/docs/README.md

 - **Environment Variables**:
   - `os_getenv(env, error)`: Retrieves the value of an environment variable.
-    - `env`: The name of the environment variable.
-    - `error`: A pointer to an `Error` struct for error handling.

 - **Current Working Directory**:
   - `os_getcwd(arena)`: Returns the current working directory, allocating memory from the specified `Arena`.